 - Expectations are a big culprit in this respect: if you expect that you will never have an argument with your partner, that your bike will never have a puncture, or that life will always be fair, you are bound to be disappointed and overreact.

-- Exaggerated self-importance: those who think that they are the centre of the universe easily get upset when reality proves that they are not.
+- Self-importance: those who think that they are the centre of the universe easily get upset when reality proves that they are not.

 - Self-pity reduces resilience as it already implies resignation, giving up.
 It also amplifies negative feelings and never helps.